 With Van Eyck the environment first appears as a landscape of fact according to the eminent art-historian Kenneth Clarck.
 “In a single lifetime” - Clarck writes in Landscape into Art - “Van Eyck progressed the history of art in a way that an unsuspecting art-historian might assume to take centuries.
 In these first ‘modern’ landscapes Van Eyck achieves by color a tone of light that seems to already fully breathe the air of the Renaissance.”

-At present, landscape is emerging in artificial minds through machine learning is emerging from precision agriculture, mining, forestry, transport and ecology.
+At present, landscape is emerging in artificial minds through machine learning from domains such as precision agriculture, mining, forestry, transport and ecology.
 Some of the visual and conceptual similarities with early landscape painting are striking.

 Until recently the ability to make sense of the environment was limited to biological beings, but machines are starting to blur those lines.
 Slowly the debate around machine intelligence is moving from human-centered preoccupations - like jobs security, privacy and politics - to the impact of these technologies on non-human lives.
 Similar to early landscape painting, machines gaze over the shoulders of humans into the background environment.
 In machine perception the environment seems to emerge as a landscape of commodity.